Net Worth

 Gawker Lawsuit

+In 2012, Hulk Hogan sued Gawker Media, a gossip news website, for $140.1 million, alleging that the website had violated his personal privacy.
 This came about through a secretly recorded video involving Hogan and his best friend’s (Bubba the Love Sponge) wife having consensual sex.
-Then, Gawker somehow got their hands on the video and decided to post a two-minute edited clip on the front page of their website for millions of people to see.
+Then, Gawker somehow obtained the video and decided to post a two-minute edited clip on the front page of their website for millions of people to see.

 After seeing this, Hogan asked Gawker to remove the video immediately, but they refused.
 This fueled Hogan’s lawsuit filing, claiming it was posted without his permission and caused him long-term humiliation.

-Unbeknown to Gawker, Hogan’s lawsuit was funded by Tech Billionaire Peter Thiel, who had a personal score to settle with Gawker’s CEO, Nick Denton, for publishing an article outing him as gay in 2007.
+Unbeknownst to Gawker, Hogan’s lawsuit was funded by Tech Billionaire Peter Thiel, who had a personal score to settle with Gawker’s CEO, Nick Denton, for publishing an article outing him as gay in 2007.
 Thiel also disliked how many lives Gawker ruined through their content and vowed to do all he could to help other victims defend themselves from Gawker’s attacks.

 A jury later awarded Hogan a $140.1 million judgment, broken down into a $115 million verdict against Gawker, $60 million in emotional distress, $55 million in economic damages, and $25.1 million in punitive damages.
 However, this was not the final amount Hogan received, as Gawker appealed and was forced into bankruptcy.
 The case reached a final settlement of $31 million in June 2021.

-Meanwhile, the suit proved too costly for Gawker and Nick Denton on a personal level, as much of his net worth was tied up in the company; therefore, he had to file for personal bankruptcy later the same year.
+Meanwhile, the suit proved too costly for Gawker and its founder, Nick Denton, on a personal level, as much of his net worth was tied up in the company; therefore, he had to file for personal bankruptcy later the same year.
+Fast forward to 2024, Hogan, Ben Affleck, and Matt Damon are all working on the “Killing Gawker” movie, but its release date remains unknown.

 Highlights